microsoft/net-offloads/quic-encryption-offload.md

 ## NDIS API

-The NDIS interface for QEO is used for communication between TCPIP (which posts NBLs containing unencrypted QUIC packets) and the NDIS miniport driver (which encrypts and sends the QUIC packets).
+The NDIS interface for QEO is used for communication between TCPIP (which posts NBLs containing unencrypted QUIC short header packets) and the NDIS miniport driver (which encrypts and sends the QUIC packets).

 ### Configuring and advertising QEO capability